bill-pairaktaridis/bill-pairaktaridis/README.md

 - 📫 How to reach me **me@billpair.com**

+- 📚 I've also written a [guide on how to become a kickass remote freelancer](https://billpairaktaridis.gumroad.com/l/DHVewj)!

 - ⚡ Fun fact **I love dogs, lifting weights and baking!**

 <h3 align="left">Connect with me:</h3>